Frequently asked questions

 Are kids classes available?

 Yes, they are.
-We run one class per week specifically for children from around four years old up to the age of around 11.
-Students are taught the principles of Kungfu, focusing on strength, flexibility, coordination, balance and self discipline, rather than combat.
-As the young students progress, they are moved into the adults classes.
-The timetables are available here.
+We run two classes per week specifically for children from around four years old up to the age of around 12.
+Students are taught the principles of kungfu, focusing on strength, flexibility, coordination, balance and self discipline, and light sparring to teach them to apply their techniques.
+See the timetables here.

 Is private tuition available?

-Private one on one or small group classes are available, held at a venue of your choice.
-These classes can help to advance students that are focusing on a particular area of interest in their study of martial arts, or to work out a problem they feel they have in their training.
+Private one on one or small group classes are available.
+These classes and Masterclasses can help to advance students that are focusing on a particular area of interest in their study of martial arts, to work on areas for improvement, as as specific courses.
 Students approaching a grading or tournament may also find these classes of importance.
-They are also useful for people wishing to increase their fitness with a personal training work out.
+They are also useful for people wishing to increase their fitness with a personal training workout.